WELCOME TO HYCO LAKE, NC

 water and cause operating issues at the power plant.
 The

 critical level at the plant is at 10' below normal with some problems

 occurring as soon as 7' below normal.
 Without water, the plant

-cannot operate which is a huge concern to Progress Energy and their
+cannot operate which is a huge concern to Duke Energy and their

 customers.
 Water contamination concerns are also the reason